Higgsing $qq$-character and irreducibility: Introduction and summary

 \subsubsection{Acknowledgments}

 I would like to thank Ryo Fujita and Vasily Pestun for useful discussions, and especially Hiraku Nakajima for patient explanations about various aspects of the geometric representation theory and encouragements.
 Nakajima-sensei, kanreki omedetou gozaimasu!
-This work was partly supported by ``Investissements d'Avenir'' program, Project ISITE-BFC (No.~ANR-15-IDEX-0003), EIPHI Graduate School (No.~ANR-17-EURE-0002), and Bourgogne-Franche-Comté region.
+This work was partly supported by CNRS through the MITI interdisciplinary programs, ``Investissements d'Avenir'' program, Project ISITE-BFC (No.~ANR-15-IDEX-0003), EIPHI Graduate School (No.~ANR-17-EURE-0002), and Bourgogne-Franche-Comté region.
+I'm also grateful to the anonymous referee for valuable comments and suggestions.